 Ribbed Limpet (Lottia digitalis)

-Ribbed limpets (Lottia digitalis) (photo credit: Lauren Rice)
+Ribbed limpets (photo credit: Lauren Rice)

-Description: Like all limpets, the ribbed limpet has a cone shaped shell.
+Description: Like most limpets, the ribbed limpet or finger limpet has a cone shaped shell.
 The point of the ribbed limpet’s shell is off center and it has grooves and bumps running from the top to the base.
-They can be a tan or light brown and often have dark brown spots.
-Ribbed limpets use their large foot to attach to rocks in the marine garden at Haystack Rock.
-Prying limpets off rocks could damage their foot so it is best to leave limpets where you find them.
+They can be a tan or light brown or green color and often have dark brown spots.
+Specific colors and patterns on the shell often differ based on what they live on - rock, mussels, or gooseneck barnacles.
+They reach sizes of 3.5 cm.

 Tide Pool Tidbits: